TeemuBergman/messageboard/README.md

 * Change user rights to admin or user
 * Remove user rights (ban) temporarily or permanently
 * Add a special right for specific user to view a hidden categories
-* Create, remove and hide different categories
+* Create, remove and hide (secret) different categories
 * Remove threads

 #### User can: